bradyhouse/house/fiddles/bash/delete.md

 Enter `Y` and press [Enter].
 This will produce the following output:

-      The "fiddle-0000-Template" ember fiddle has been deleted successfully.
+      The "fiddle-0000-Template" bash fiddle has been deleted successfully.